 - The years remaining for your retirement

-When we do these calculations at National Capital we also take into consideration that your salary and the contributions you and your employer make to KiwiSaver will keep increasing.
+When we do these calculations at National Capital we also take into consideration that your salary and the contributions you and your employer make will keep increasing.
 We assume that you will get a salary increase which approximately matches inflation.
 (Currently, we use 2% - May 2020)

 So what's the calculation?
 We use something called a Goal Seek, where we apply different rates of returns to find what your final return will look like.
 The logic for that looks something like this: